anthonycarbone/CSESoc-Hackathon-2021/README.md

 # CSESoc-Hackathon-2021

 "Yeetasaurous" - Anthony.
+"What do you meme?" - Khai.
 "I only know COBOL" - Sam.